tc39/notes/meetings/2016-05/may-24.md

 YK: relevant comparison is with loop + stack.
 STC feels like a perf regression for me if I switch to it.

-MS: the more relevant concern about TC and performance is whether developers will adopt it.
+MLS: the more relevant concern about TC and performance is whether developers will adopt it.

 YK: I agree that is the goal.